GrozaMihaiRoland/Proiect-Drona-QuadCopter-Drona-Dumitru/README.md

 To design and build a fully functional quadcopter from scratch, integrating hardware and software systems for flight control and telemetry.

 ###  Key Features
 - Custom PCB for flight control
-- using ESP32 microcontroller
+- swappable ESP32 microcontroller breakout-board
 - Altimeter, Gyroscope and Accelerometer sensor fusion
 - PID controller determined with a mathematical model
 - Remote interface using WIFI for reading telemetry data